-If you’ve received an Accusation against your RN license from the California BRN, there are a few things you must know; the most important being that you very likely won’t have your nursing license revoked or suspended, despite what it says.
+If you’ve received an Accusation against your RN license from the Board of Registered Nursing in California, Arizona, or Texas, there are a few things you must know, the most important being that you very likely won’t have your nursing license revoked or suspended, despite what it says.

 WHAT DOES THE ACCUSATION MEAN?

-An Accusation against your RN license means that the BRN and its attorneys have proven by the standard of clear and convincing evidence that you have violated the Nurse Practice Act to a degree that keeps you practicing safely as a nurse.
+An Accusation against your RN license means that the BRN, AZBN, or BON and its attorneys have proven by the standard of clear and convincing evidence that you have violated the Nurse Practice Act to a degree that keeps you practicing safely as a nurse.
 What a blow to the ego, right?
-You may have been a nurse with an impeccable, flawless record for 10 years and now this?
+You may have been a nurse with an impeccable, flawless record for 10 years, and now this?

 - The Accusation makes it sound so much worse than it actually was!